naluinui/EGGRating/README.md

 - `appVersion` : The application version.
 This can be set only when debug mode is on.

+- `shouldShowThankYouAlertController` : The condition to show thank you alert dialog after user rated poor score.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.